e-Neural/OfflineSignatureVerification/README.md

 ### Dataset
-The CEDAR signature dataset is one of the benchmark datasets for signature verification.
+The CEDAR signature dataset is one of the benchmark datasets for Verificação de Assinatura.
 It consists of 24 genuine and forged signatures each from 55 different signers.

 [Dataset link](http://www.cedar.buffalo.edu/NIJ/data/signatures.rar)